Pet Medications: Issues to Consider When Purchasing Online or at a Retail Pharmacy

 Ordering Safely from Online Pharmacies

-After taking the above issues into account, if you decide to order from an online pharmacy, you may want to check that it is accredited by the National Association Boards of Pharmacy's Vet-VIPPS program.
-These pharmacies have met the criteria set by the NABP.
+After taking the above issues into account, if you decide to order from an online pharmacy, you will want to check that it is legimate.
+The National Association of Boards of Pharmacy manages the domain .pharmacy to ensure the legitimacy of pharmacies using that domain name.
+The Buying Safely section of safe.pharmacy provides a list of .pharmacy sites as well as information on spotting rogue online pharmacies.

 Additionally, out-of-state pharmacies must be licensed in Oregon if they fill prescriptions for Oregon patients.
 You can verify that a pharmacy holds a license to dispense in Oregon through the Oregon Board of Pharmacy.